 3. It’s high paced and adrenaline-packed

-At JACKALOPE you can expect to see some 500 athletes from 20 countries in action for skateboarding, bouldering and breakdancing competitions, as well as freestyle motocross, BMX and BASE jump demonstrations.
+At JACKALOPE you can expect to see some 200 international athletes in action for skateboarding and bouldering.
 We’re talking about sports so fresh that the Olympic committee is still scratching their heads!

 4. It unites a whole scene

 JACKALOPE is so much more than a sports event — it’s a sports festival.
-That means it’s also a cultural event full of live music, DJ sets, breakdancing demos, free climbing, games rooms and lots of hangout spots (including a bar) so visitors can come in the morning and literally stay all day without ever wanting for entertainment, comfort and amenities.
+That means it’s also a cultural event full of live music, DJ sets, free climbing and a VIP zone so visitors can come at opening time and literally stay all day without ever wanting for entertainment, comfort and amenities.

 5. It draws the crowds with amazing food